-One way to determine which plan is right for you is to take the annual premiums of a Plan F and compare it to the annual premiums of Medigap Plan F High Deductible Plan.
+One way to determine which plan is right for you is to take the annual premiums of a Plan F and compare it to the annual premiums of the Medigap Plan F High Deductible Plan.
 Then add the deductible to that amount.
-It should be an easy comparison, except that you need to add in the “hassle factor”.
-If you like the idea of not having to keep track of how much you spent, then a Medigap Plan F High Deductible Plan might not be for you.
+It should be an easy comparison, except that you need to add in the “hassle factor.”.
+If you like the idea of not having to keep track of how much you spent, then this plan might not be for you.

 Here's an example for a 65-year-old in San Diego County, compiled in June 2018.